gumaerc-testorg/15.599-fall-2011/content/pages/calendar-and-readings.md

 Condor 1
 {{< tdclose >}}
 {{< tdopen >}}
 Introduction to Condor.
 Web-coolhunting, and the "communication view" to measure the popularity of topics.
 Download and install Condor prior to class.
-Information on Condor can be found in the [Software]({{< baseurl >}}/pages/software) section of this course.
+Information on Condor can be found in the {{% resource_link 953b630f-6879-d8be-99aa-38b67b525342 "Software" %}} section of this course.
 {{< tdclose >}}
 {{< tdopen >}}